nyusternra271/freestyle-project/README.md

 ![Zillow App Screenshot](https://github.com/nyusternra271/miscellaneous/blob/main/run-zillow-app-screenshot.png)

-<strong><br>Note that looking for homes in Austin, TX causes an error.
-For reason, the number of bedrooms is not returned by the API when searching for homes in this particular city (there may be others).</strong>
+<strong><br><em>Note that looking for homes in Austin, TX causes an error.
+For reason, the number of bedrooms is not returned by the API when searching for homes in this particular city (there may be others).</em></strong>